mozilla/data-docs/src/datasets/bigquery/exact_mau/reference.md

 The tables follow a consistent methodology which is intended as a standard across Mozilla for MAU analysis going forward.

+Note that this data model is used in the [Growth & Usage Dashboard (GUD)](https://growth-stage.bespoke.nonprod.dataops.mozgcp.net/) and that some of this documentation is replicated in the [GUD documentation](https://docs.telemetry.mozilla.org/tools/gud.html).

 ## Table of Contents

 <!-- toc -->